legoj15/vvis-optix/README.md

 If the `-cuda` flag is omitted, it falls back to a parallelized CPU path.

+NOTE: If using with Garry's Mod, use the `-binroot` flag to point at the root of Source SDK 2013 Multiplayer, as Garry's Mod's binaries are incompatible.

 ## Architecture

 This project splits visibility processing into a modern hybrid model: